Meet our team

 20150719_170511

 Lauren joined BTRC in March 2015 as the Office Manager.
-Lauren has a degree in Business Management and has previous experience of working in the Third Sector.
+Lauren has a degree in Business Management and has previous experience of working in the Third Sector for a Youth Charity.
 In her role as Office Manager Lauren was responsible for communications, finance, HR, marketing and social media.
 In late 2021 Lauren became the Communications & Engagement Manager for BTRC with the aim to increase brand awareness across all sectors, create new opportunities for BTRC, work with the local community and develop new & existing partnerships.
-Lauren has completed the Strategic Partnerships & Community Engagement course at the University of Cumbria and also recently became a qualified Mental Health First Aider.
+Lauren completed a Strategic Partnerships & Community Engagement is also a qualified Mental Health First Aider.
 In her new role Lauren has already developed many new partnerships and has arranged visits to local care homes/schools and has welcomed members of the local community to the Centre.
-She also signed the Centre up to take part in the annual Racing Together Community Day in 2022.
+Lauren has secured funding for educational visits to the Centre, overseen the introduction of new programme BHS Changing Lives at BTRC and supports with the day to day running of Whinney Hill Farm CIC.

 Holly Hunter – Equine Coordinator